tphillips/MeshMqtt/README.md

 `curl -X 'POST' 'http://localhost:8097/messages?message=Hello'`

 ## API Usage
-Set the properties of Global.cs via your docker enviroment variables, then start the container.
+Set the properties of Global.cs via your Docker environment variables, then start the container.

 Send messages with: